Huzaifa-12Imran/Nexus-Mail/README.md

 # Nexus Mail

-An AI-powered email client with smart features built using modern full-stack technologies.
+An AI-powered email client with smart features built using modern full-stack technologies made with love and passion.

 ## Features